mwhoffman/config/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/mwhoffman/config/HEAD/bootstrap)"
 ```
-which will install [homebrew] on macos systems, download this git repository, and install any prerequisites for running `setup` (none currently; see the note below).
+which will install [homebrew] on macos systems, download this git repository to the `$TARGET` directory, and install any prerequisites for running `setup`.
+Currently this means it will create a python venv in `$TARGET/.venv` and install [setuppy].

 The `setup` script can then be run with
 ```
 cd ~/config && ./setup
 ```